AniMathIO/AniMathIO/README.md

 ## OS Support

-We are supporting the following operating systems: macOS(coming soon), Windows, Linux (via AppImage).
+We are supporting the following operating systems: macOS(coming soon), Windows, Linux (via AppImage, Snap and unpacked).

 ## Installation